Florida Everblades: Awards and trophies

 E.A.
-Gingher Memorial Trophy
+"Bud" Gingher Memorial Trophy

 The Everblades have won the E.A.
-Gingher Memorial Trophy five times, in 2004, 2005, 2012, 2018 and 2022.
+"Bud" Gingher Memorial Trophy seven times, in 2004, 2005, 2012, 2018 and 2022, 2023 and 2024.

 In 2004, the trophy was given to the champion of the Eastern Conference; the Everblades beat the Reading Royals 3–2 to win the conference but lost the Kelly Cup to the Idaho Steelheads.
 In 2005, the Gingher trophy was given to the American Conference champion.
 The Everblades beat the Charlotte Checkers 4–2 to win the conference before losing to the Trenton Titans in the Cup finals.
 In 2012, the Everblades won the Gingher Memorial Trophy by defeating the Kalamazoo Wings 4–1 in the Eastern Conference finals and went on to win the Kelly Cup over the Las Vegas Wranglers.
 In 2018, the Everblades went 12–2 through three rounds of conference playoffs and won the Gingher Memorial Trophy before losing the Kelly Cup in seven games to the Colorado Eagles.
-In 2022, the Everblades went 12–3 through three rounds of conference playoffs and won the Gingher Memorial Trophy by defeating the Newfoundland Growlers 4–1 in the Eastern Conference finals and went on to win the Kelly Cup in five games against the Toledo Walleye.
+In 2022, the Everblades went 12–3 through three rounds of conference playoffs and won the Gingher Memorial Trophy by defeating the Newfoundland Growlers 4–1 in the Eastern Conference finals and went on to win the Kelly Cup in five games against the Brabham Cup Champion Toledo Walleye.
+In 2023, the Everblades went 12-3 through three rounds of the playoffs defeating the Newfoundland Growlers in the conference finals before sweeping the Brabham Cup Champion Idaho Steelheads 4-0 in the Kelly Cup Finals.
+In 2024, the Everblades went 12-6 through three rounds of the playoffs knocking off the Adirondack Thunder and then defeated the Brabham Cup Champion Kansas City Mavericks 4-1 in the Kelly Cup Finals.